What's a portal anyway?

 Talking through the concept with a few different people of various backgrounds and roles tends to see the conversation end up as something like:

 - A mix of data from many different places, all in one place, presented like they are all the same thing.
 Kind of like a "mashup".

 - A really old word that only IT people can remember.

-From my perspective it's about having a central "view" of something that's made up from various blocks of content built from various disparate systems, all presented and managed in the one place.
-And in almost every case it's "personalised" in some way, which means it's something that feels like it's been built and presented "just for me".
+From my perspective, it's about having a central "view" of something that's made up from various blocks of content built from various disparate systems, all presented and managed in the one place.
+And in almost every case it's "personalized" in some way, which means it's something that feels like it's been built and presented "just for me".
 All put together to help me get stuff done faster for a specific set of things.